 Glaucoma treatment options

-While glaucoma cannot be ‘cured’, it can be controlled so that further damage to your eyes is slowed or stopped altogether, preventing blindness.
+While it cannot be ‘cured’, it can be controlled so that further damage to your eyes is slowed or stopped altogether, preventing blindness.

-Glaucoma treatments generally work by lowering the pressure inside the eye so that no further damage to the optic disc occurs.
-The glaucoma specialists at Eye Institute will always recommend the safest and most effective treatment for you
+Treatments generally work by lowering the pressure inside the eye so that no further damage to the optic disc occurs.

 In many cases, glaucoma can be controlled using eye drops that reduce the pressure inside the eye.
 Your specialist will recommend the best one for you based on your condition.
 Glaucoma management with eye drops requires your commitment, because they must be taken regularly and continuously to be effective.